pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_misc.md

 #### Response

-Dictionary suitable for publish, triggering remote notifications for specified platforms.
+Dictionary for publish that triggers remote notifications for specified platforms.

-Last updated on Sep 3, 2025
+Last updated on Nov 6, 2025